|

 employment extension, you will not be permitted to return to the U.S. to

-continue working before October 1st.
+continue working through October 1st.
 If your H-1b petition is

 approved, you may apply for an H-1b visa, and return after October 1st.